EMMA: Concept Erasure Benchmark with Comprehensive Semantic Metrics and Diverse Categories

 \section{Conclusion}

 We introduced \texttt{EMMA}, a benchmark for evaluating concept erasure methods across five domains and five dimensions.
-By evaluating five state-of-the-art concept erasure models, no current method can fully eliminate a concept, as ``erased'' concepts often resurface under implicit descriptions.
-Furthermore, concept erasure frequently degrades the generation ability of in visually related concepts, incurs in higher computational cost, and risks amplifying gender and ethnicity biases.
-By a comprehensive analysis of metrics, \texttt{EMMA} provides a framework to guide the development of more robust and reliable concept erasure techniques.
+By evaluating five state-of-the-art concept erasure models, we show that no current method can fully eliminate a concept, as ``erased'' concepts often resurface under implicit descriptions.
+Furthermore, concept erasure frequently degrades the generation ability of visually related concepts, incurs higher computational cost, and risks amplifying gender and ethnicity biases.

-\paragraph{Limitations} Our evaluation of visually similar concepts is constrained to within-task comparisons, potentially overlooking more challenging real-world ambiguities.
-Additionally, the underlying reason why some parameter-efficient erasure methods amplify social bias remains an open question.